Python on OLCF Systems

 Best Practices

-• Cloning the base environment using conda:
+• Cloning an environment using conda:

 • Cloning the “base environment” using venv: